LebogangMputle/LEBMPU495_BCL2401_GroupD_Lebogang-Mputle_SDF11/README.md

 Learning Outcomes:

-Enhanced understanding of semantic HTML and its importance for accessibility and search engine optimization.
+1.Enhanced understanding of semantic HTML and its importance for accessibility and search engine optimization.
-Improved skills in structuring and organizing complex layouts for responsive design.
+2.Improved skills in structuring and organizing complex layouts for responsive design.

 # Tailwind css challenges
 Tailwind css facilitated rapid prototyping and styling of components but presented challenges in managing utility classes and responsives design. these included: